 Don’t miss: The 22-foot stone pyramid at the top of Bear Mountain and enjoy views of the Catskills.

-There’s nothing better than a little one on one with nature or, if you’re feeling social, a quiet hike with family or friends.
-Either way, the chance to get out and explore the outdoors is always a great way to relax and unwind.
+There’s nothing better than a little one-on-one with nature or a quiet hike with family or friends.
 During autumn, these nearby hiking trails offer beautiful blazing color.
 Head off on a new adventure!

-What are some of your favorite hikes in the Northeast?
+What are some of your favorite nearby hiking trails?
 Let us know in the comments below.
+And for more local outdoor exploration check out these walking and running trails.